Florida

 Frequently Asked Questions

-To determine if your ballot will be counted, your signature on the Provisional Ballot Certificate will be compared with your signature on your voter registration file.
+• Your signature on the Provisional Ballot Certificate matches the signature on your voter registration record.

 You do not need a “REAL ID” to vote in Florida.